wallet77/qualscan/doc/package-check.md

 - ✓ TypeScript Types: if you have specified an entrypoint for Typescript definitions
 - ✓ README: if you have a readme file

+## Reasons for failure
-This plugin will fail if one of this point is not satisfied.
+This plugin will fail if at least one of the previous points is not satisfied.

 ## Command
 To run the plugin as a standalone module you can refer to [this page](https://www.npmjs.com/package/@skypack/package-check).